dsc-courses/dsc80-2026-wi/proj04/index.md

 The second one is due on **Friday, March 6th at 11:59PM**.
 You'll need to complete more of Part 1 and start on Part 2, then answer the following questions directly on Gradescope:

-1. (7.5 points) For step 4, what are your null and alternative hypotheses, and what were the result?
+1. (7.5 points) For step 4, what are your null and alternative hypotheses, and what was the result of your test?
 1. (7.5 points) Briefly explain your baseline model and your plans for improving the model.
 1. (5 points) Submit a working GitHub page webpage URL for the project.
 On the webpage, you need to at least include a project title.